MadhavKrishanGoswami/InkCode-Fusion/README.md

 - Ability to initiate video and voice calls for face-to-face interaction.
 - Supports multiple participants for collaborative discussions.

-### Screen Sharing

-- Capability to share screens for showcasing code, designs, or presentations.
-- Enhances collaborative work and visual demonstration.

 ### Live Code Execution

 - Run and test code within the application environment.